IndieGRobert/CrankPlay_Playdate_TestDemo/README.md

 # CrankPlay_Playdate_TestDemo
-A Playdate Game Demo, which indicates the use of the crank function.
+A simple Playdate Game Demo indicates the use of the crank function.

 Developed by IndieGRobert